NF-κB

 Mechanism of NF-κB action.
 The classic "canonical" NF-κB complex is a heterodimer of p50 and RelA, as shown.
 NF-κB waits for activation in the cytosol, complexed with the inhibitory protein IκBα.
 Various extracellular signals can enter the cell via membrane receptors and activate the enzyme IκB kinase (IKK).
 IKK, in turn, phosphorylates the IκBα protein, which results in ubiquitination, dissociation of IκBα from NF-κB, and eventual degradation of IκBα by the proteasome.
 The activated NF-κB is then translocated into the nucleus where it binds to specific sequences of DNA called response elements (RE).
 The DNA/NF-κB complex then recruits other proteins such as coactivators and RNA polymerase, which transcribe downstream DNA into mRNA.
 In turn, mRNA is translated into protein, resulting in a change of cell function.

 Nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB) is a family of transcription factor protein complexes that controls transcription of DNA, cytokine production and cell survival.
-NF-κB is found in almost all animal cell types and is involved in cellular responses to stimuli such as stress, cytokines, free radicals, heavy metals, ultraviolet irradiation, oxidized LDL, and bacterial or viral antigens.
+NF-κB is found in almost all animal cell types and is involved in cellular responses to stressful stimuli like cytokines, free radicals, heavy metals, ultraviolet irradiation, oxidized LDL, and bacterial or viral antigens.
 NF-κB plays a key role in regulating the immune response to infection.
 Incorrect regulation of NF-κB has been linked to cancer, inflammatory and autoimmune diseases, septic shock, viral infection, and improper immune development.
 NF-κB has also been implicated in processes of synaptic plasticity and memory.